 What is the Spam Act 2003?

-The Spam Act 2003 mandates that your brands’ commercial messages must include accurate information about your ecommerce and contain functional and easy-to-use unsubscribe options so your subscribers can opt out of receiving future messages.
+The Spam Act 2003 mandates that your brand’s commercial messages must include accurate information about your ecommerce business and contain functional and easy-to-access unsubscribe options so your subscribers can opt out of receiving future messages.

 Commercial message requirements under the Spam Act 2003